anandts88/ember-validator/README.md

 ### numeric ###
 Validates property is a number, comma separated numbers also supported.
 Default pattern of numbers /^\d+(,\d{3})*(\.\d*)?$/ You can change this by setting `pattern` property of the options.
+By default maximum allowed decimal length is 12 and maximum allowed fraction length is 2.

 #### Options ####
   * `pattern` - Default pattern for number /^\d+(,\d{3})*(\.\d*)?$/, set this if you want any other pattern.